siegfrkn/OOM-Graceful-Shutdown/test_programs/README.md

 Finally, the script will execute the ```<oom watch file>``` in the limited memory cgroup, which contains large memory leaks so that there is still memory for the graceful shutdown file to run in.

 ## OOM Condition Creator Program
+This is the file that is used for the test programs to create out of memory conditions.
+This file begins and then waits for the user to press the ```Enter``` key so that during testing there is enough time for the user to inspect the PID of the created process.
+Once the user presses the ```Enter``` key, the file will allocate very large blocks of memory infinitely.
+This will eventually cause the OOM condition to occur.

 ## Testing File Create/Write